learn-co-curriculum/dsc-css-code-along/README.md

 ## Code Along Instructions

 Open the [Pen][] in a separate browser tab to follow the code along instructions.

+All the CSS code you need to successfully modify the page is already included but commented out.
+All you need to do is uncomment all the `CSS declarations` (`property-name`:`value`) one-by-one.

 ## Pen Screenshot